 Red giants span a broad mass range, but there is typically a lower-mass boundary, below which few are observed.
 This is because a star must have sufficient mass to evolve off the main sequence within the age of the Galaxy.
-For a given stellar population (e.g. a Galactic disc with a specified metallicity range), this lower mass boundary effectively marks a fixed age, corresponding to the onset of the formation of that population.
+For a given stellar population (e.g. a Galactic disc with a specified metallicity range), this lower-mass boundary effectively marks a fixed age, corresponding to the onset of the formation of that population.

-\citet{Brogaard2024} applied a similar method to thick disc stars, using the mean mass rather than the lower mass boundary.
+\citet{Brogaard2024} applied a similar method to thick disc stars, using the mean mass rather than the lower-mass boundary.
 This can be considered as a valid approach given the approximate single-age (or, equivalently, single-mass) nature of the thick disc stars.
 For example, \citet{Miglio2021} reported a mean age of approximately 11 Gyr with a dispersion of about 1 Gyr for thick disc stars.
-See also \citet{Marasco2025} for a related application to metal-poor stars.
+See also \citet{Marasco2025} and \citet{Tayar2023} for a related application to metal-poor stars.
 They also estimated the integrated mass loss $\Delta M$ by comparing the mean masses of RGB and RC stars.

 In more general cases --- particularly in the thin disc --- assuming a single-age population is not valid.
-Therefore, focusing on the lower mass boundary, rather than on the mean mass, provides a more robust measure in such populations.
+Therefore, focusing on the lower-mass boundary, rather than on the mean mass, provides a more robust measure in such populations.